 13. Secure Loans from Financing Companies

-Finally, if you are looking for large working capital, you can consider financing platforms like 8fig, Shopify Capital and others to secure required funds without personal credit check.
-These platforms will need to analyze your business health in terms of revenue, profit and other parameters and if you meet their eligibility terms, you can get the money within few hours of approval.
+Finally, if you are looking for large working capital, you can consider financing platforms like 8fig, Shopify Capital, and others to secure required funds without a personal credit check.
+These platforms will need to analyze your business health in terms of revenue, profit, and other parameters and if you meet their eligibility terms, you can get the money within a few hours of approval.

-Unlike traditional bank loans or VC funds, these platforms offer a plethora of benefits, including flexible repayment options, an fixed fee.
-Best of all, you don’t need to give up a piece of your company to secure required capital from them.
-In fact, some of them also offer marketing and consulting services to ensure that you achieve your goals for which you raised the capital.
+Unlike traditional bank loans or VC funds, these platforms offer a plethora of benefits, including flexible repayment options, and a fixed fee.
+Best of all, you don’t need to give up a piece of your company to secure the required capital from them.
+In fact, some of them also offer marketing and consulting services to ensure that you achieve the goals for which you raised the capital.

 You can check out our list of the best eCommerce loans and funding platforms to know more.